 confirm, no decisions to change any service delivery will be made until a Stage 2 IIA has been completed.
 Will this proposal require a Specific Service Consultation?
 (Y/N) No

-Martin Wood, Head of Public Protection
+Accountable Head of Service Martin Wood, Head of Public Protection